annadish/puretargetR/README.md

 - Generates per-sample motif composition summaries
 - Optional visualization functions

+# Folder structure
+- R/ — Core modular functions (each a clean R file)
+- scripts/ — Reproducible scripts that call these functions
+- data/ — Example input/output
+- outputs/ — Figures and tables

+# License
+This project is released under the MIT License.

 # Quick Start (no installation needed)
 You can load all core functions directly from GitHub: